History of rail transport in Ireland: The system in the early 20th century

+An 1890 guidebook to Ireland, produced as part of the Thorough Guides series, noted that railways were "very scarce in the scenery districts" (presumably when compared to the extensive network in Great Britain), but that there was a "great abundance of mail-cars" available as an alternative at those scenic and remote sites.

-The rail system, both North and South, survived independence unscathed.
+The rail system, both north and south of the Republic of Ireland–United Kingdom border, survived independence unscathed.
 The Irish Civil War was to take a much heavier toll on the railways in the newly born Irish Free State (Saorstát Éireann), as the Anti-Treaty IRA systematically targeted them and the Free State had to build a network of fortified blockhouses to protect the railways.
 One of the most spectacular attacks on the infrastructure was the bombing of the Mallow viaduct (see Guerrilla phase of the Irish Civil War § The war and the railways).

 In 1925, the railway companies within Saorstát Éireann were merged to form the Great Southern Railways.
 This company was amalgamated on 1 January 1945 with the Dublin United Transport Company to form Córas Iompair Éireann.

 Partition however, would eventually exact a heavy toll on the cross–border routes (intrinsic to the County Donegal rail network).

 World War II also proved costly for the rail system in the Republic.
 With the war effort, Britain could not spare coal for neutral Ireland.
 Thus, Irish steam engines often ran on poor quality Irish coal, wood, or not at all.
 Unsuccessful attempts were even made to burn peat.
 The deteriorating quality and frequency of service discouraged rail travellers, whose numbers were also diminishing due to steadily increasing emigration.